 The net position of the DDA decreased one percent.
-This decrease is mainly due to depreciation on the Arena, which the DDA owns.
+This decrease is mainly due to depreciation on Little Caesars Arena, which the DDA owns.
 This small annual decrease is expected to be a trend over the next 35 years as the facility continues to depreciate.
 Debt service payments on the bonds continue to be made.

-Table 2 reflects a condensed summary of the DDA's revenue, expenses, and changes in net position for the years ended June 30, 2019, 2018, and 2017:
+Table 2 reflects a condensed summary of the DDA's revenue, expenses, and changes in net position for the years ended June 30, 2020, 2019, and 2018: